Vietnam.vn - Nền tảng quảng bá Việt Nam

 Older users are spending more time looking at their phones and tablets than ever before.

-Abbie Richie, founder and CEO of assistive technology company Senior Savvy, says many older adults don't seem to realize how much time they spend staring at a screen, or how "attached" they are to technology.
-"They have the same dopamine release and FOMO (fear of missing out) as younger people," she says.
+Abbie Richie, founder and CEO of assistive technology company Senior Savvy, says many older adults don't seem to realize how much time they're staring at screens, or how "attached" they are to technology.
+"They have the same dopamine and FOMO (fear of missing out) as younger people," Abbie says.

-Dopamine is a hormone and a neurotransmitter that acts on brain regions to bring about feelings of happiness, satisfaction, motivation, and other effects in controlling behavior, memory, mood, concentration, etc.
+Dopamine is a hormone and neurotransmitter that acts on brain regions to bring about feelings of happiness, satisfaction, motivation, and a number of other effects in controlling behavior, memory, mood, concentration, etc.

-Richie also expressed concern that sedentary lifestyles and frequent screen time are damaging the health and well-being of older adults.
-She said obesity, eye strain, and physical and social isolation are “side effects” of excessive use of mobile devices such as smartphones and tablets.
+Richie also expressed concern that lack of physical activity due to frequent screen time will weaken the health and fitness of older people.
+She said obesity, eye strain and physical and social isolation are "side effects" of excessive use of mobile devices such as smartphones and tablets.

-Some might argue that for older people who live alone, using their phones and tablets can help them feel less lonely by interacting with others online, but that is only one part of the feeling.
-This interaction can be counterproductive in many cases, for example, when a grandmother cannot attend a grandchild's birthday or join a family vacation, she has to watch videos sent home or posted online, in which everyone is happy and "wishing grandma were here".
+Some might argue that for elderly people who live alone, using their phones or tablets can help them feel less lonely by interacting with others over the internet, but that is only one part of the feeling.
+This interaction can be counterproductive in many cases, for example, a grandmother who cannot attend a grandchild's birthday or join a family vacation has to watch videos sent home or posted online, in which everyone is happy and "wishing grandma were here".
 At that point, the feeling of loneliness grows much stronger and becomes regret.

 Source link